cibathleticsdev/ducks/README.md

 # Welcome to the Ducks' Website!
 ## What's the Ducks Web?
 The Ducks Web is a site where you can trade with ducks.
 Once you are logged in you can buy or sell any kind of ducks.
+It's simple, easy and funny.
 ## How can I pay?
 People usually pay with bitcoins because there are very low commissions and it's anonymous, but you also can charge or pay with PayPal, PaySafeCards, credit card, etc.
 ## Who are it's owners?